 When Is A Dental Extraction Necessary?

+If radiation work is needed, any teeth in the field of radiation should be removed for those receiving radiation to the head or neck.
 Removing some teeth to create room for those being moved into place is required for anyone getting braces.

 What Happens During A Dental Extraction?

 There are two principal types of removal: surgical and simple tooth extractions.
 The latter entails a simple procedure to remove a tooth that is visible in the mouth.
 A dentist will use an elevator to loosen the affected tooth, and forceps are used to remove the tooth from the socket.

 A surgical extraction is complicated and is commonly done by oral surgeons if your tooth has not come in yet or is broken at the gum line.
 The process entails making a small incision in your gum or cutting the tooth in half and removing the bone around it where necessary, to get it off.

 After the tooth extraction, it’s important for a blood clot to form to stop the bleeding and begin the healing process.
 Bite on a gauze pad for 30-45 minutes immediately after the appointment.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 30 minutes.
 You may have to do this several times to staunch the flow of blood.

 After the blood clot forms, it is important to not disturb or dislodge the clot.
 Do not rinse vigorously, suck on straws, smoke, drink alcohol or brush teeth next to the extraction site for 72 hours.
 These activities may dislodge or dissolve the clot and hinder the healing process.
 Limit vigorous exercise for the next 24 hours, as this increases blood pressure and may cause more bleeding from the extraction site.